 Maihueniopsis darwinii (Hensl.)
 F.Ritter

 Maihueniopsis darwinii var. darwinii, Opuntia darwinii (basionym), Tephrocactus darwinii

 Maihueniopsis darwinii is a mat-forming cactus with joined olive-green stem segments.
 It grows up to 4 inches (10 cm) tall.
 The stems are olive-green, ovoidal and up to 1.2 inches (3 cm) in diameter.
 The spines are 4 to 6, very sharp and up to 1.6 inches (4 cm) long.
-The flowers are solitary, dirty yellow-orange, up to 2.4 inches (6 cm) in diameter and appear form late spring to early summer.
+The flowers are solitary, dirty yellow-orange, up to 2.4 inches (6 cm) in diameter and appear from late spring to early summer.